Yohanna

-Jóhanna Guðrún Jónsdóttir (born 16 October 1990), known outside Iceland as Yohanna, is an Icelandic-Danish singer.
+Jóhanna Guðrún Jónsdóttir (born 16 October 1990), known outside Iceland as Yohanna, is an Icelandic singer.
 Beginning her music career as a child singer, Yohanna received international recognition after representing Iceland in the Eurovision Song Contest 2009 with the song "Is It True?", placing as the runner-up.
 This tied for the best result Iceland had ever achieved in the contest.
 Following the success at Eurovision, she released the studio album Butterflies and Elvis (2009).

 Following Eurovision 2009, Yohanna has since attempted to represent Iceland again on two occasions.
 In 2011, she reached the finals of Söngvakeppni Sjónvarpsins 2011 with the song "Nótt", and later won the OGAE Second Chance Contest 2011 as well, while she failed to reach the finals in Söngvakeppnin 2013 with the song "Þú".

 Early life

 Yohanna was born in Copenhagen to Icelandic parents Jón Sverrir Sverrison, an electrical engineer, and Margrét Steinþórsdóttir, a nurse.
 When she was two years old, the family returned to Iceland and settled in Reykjavík.
 They resided in Reykjavík for six years until moving to the nearby town of Hafnarfjörður.
 She began performing at age nine, when she started singing lessons.